STORDIS/orca_nw_lib/readme.md

 # ORCA Network Library
-ORCA Network Library is an open sourcepython package to facilitate CRUD operations on SONiC devices using gNMI interface. orca_nw_lib maintains a graph database with the realtime device configurations and network topology.
+ORCA Network Library is an open source python package to facilitate CRUD operations on SONiC devices using gNMI interface. orca_nw_lib maintains a graph database with the realtime device configurations and network topology.
 ORCA Network Library can be used to develop the orchestration solutions, NMS applications,  newtwork data analytics.
 - [ORCA Network Library](#orca-network-library)
   - [Install orca\_nw\_lib using pip](#install-orca_nw_lib-using-pip)